 - Do not swaddle baby higher than their shoulders as the wrap could cover baby’s face and head

-For more information on SIDS and safe sleeping please call SIDS and Kids on 1300 308 307 or visit their website.
+For more information on SIDS and safe sleeping please call the Red Nose 24/7 support line on 1300 308 307 or visit their website.